yano404/othello/README_en.md

 |[English](README_en.md)|[日本語](README.md)|

 # Othello
-This is the Othello game (Human vs Computer) using αβmethod or minmax method.
+This is the Othello game (Human vs Computer).
+Computer uses αβmethod or minmax method.

 ## How to play
 You can start the game by `python3 run.py`.